StellarWitch7/moth-lang/README.md

 --no-advanced-ir-opt => Whether to skip IR optimization passes.
 -p, --project => The project file to use.
 --name => When initializing a new project, pass this option with the name to use.
+--lib => When initializing a new project, pass this option to create a static library instead of an executable project.
 --run-args => When running a project, pass this option with the arguments to use.
 --run-dir => When running a project, pass this option with the working directory to use.
 ```